Table of Contents

 Secret Lagoon in Fludir

 The Secret Lagoon is hidden away behind an unassuming building in the town of Flúðir.
-Entrance to the lagoon is 2800 ISK (roughly 20 Euro) but it is well worth it.
-They have showering facilities and the
+The entrance to the lagoon is 2800 ISK (roughly 20 Euro) but it is well worth it.

-For more info about the lagoon and to book tickets head over to the Secret Lagoons website here
+For more info about the lagoon and to book tickets head over to the Secret Lagoons website.

 Solheimasandur Plane Wreck